alishdipani/Old_Website/_posts/2019-07-26-The-show-and-the-plot-functions.md

   @file_name = file_name if @output_device == :file
 end
 ```
-For consistency between the backends, the **setip_background_graient** function was merged into this function.
+For consistency between the backends, the **setup_background_graient** function was merged into this function.
-So, first the Figure dimensions are scaled according to the unit of the dimensions.
+So, first, the Figure dimensions are scaled according to the unit of the dimensions.
 Then the `Magick::Draw` objects are initialized for drawing.
-Then, if the `base_image` is already not initialized, it is created by calling the **render_gradient**, otherwise it is just cleared.
-Finally, the output device is stored and file name is stored if the device is `:file`i.e. when the **write** function is called.
+Then, if the `base_image` is already not initialized, it is created by calling the **render_gradient**, otherwise, it is just cleared.
+Finally, the output device is stored.
+The file name is stored only if the device is `:file` i.e. when the **write** function is called.

 ### write and show
 Both these functions have the same task to draw everything on the Figure and hence they are similar: